share-secrets-safely/cli/README.md

 The first iteration only fulfilled the main journey.
 Now it's  time to fill the gaps and add a few more features to provide API symmetry.

+ * [ ] Stream progress/output messages instead of aggregating them if all succeeded
+   * For example, when adding a recipient, parts of the operation succeed, but it is not visible if re-encryption fails.
  * [ ] `vault recipients`
    * [ ] list
    * [ ] remove recipient(s) and re-encrypt
  * [ ] `vault remove` a resource
  * [ ] `vault add` force overwrite flag
+ * [ ] `vault add :secret` opens an editor if there is a tty and no input from stdin.
  * [ ] `multi-vault`
    * _manage multiple vaults in a single vault configuration file_
    * _it is possible to share public keys, too, so you can implement partitions_